Tae Guk Gi (The Brotherhood of War)

 Action junkies need not worry, because most of the family drama in Tae Guk Gi plays out on the battlefield and in the trenches.
 The special effects are broadly impeccable as limbs are destroyed, heads explode, and all sorts of wartime carnage permeates the movie.
 There is trench warfare, urban warfare, surprise attacks, fistfights, field-surgery, and plenty of up close and personal fights with bayonets.
 The camera doesn’t shy away from anything.
 At one point in a hospital tent a young soldier goes mad with fever and starts shooting other patients.
 Now, when most of the practical effects are so well done, the bad ones stand out.
 Early on there is one scene of a corpse pile burning with a close-up of a couple of very obvious mannequins, and later a couple of CGI fighter jets aren’t up to snuff, but these are small exceptions to what is otherwise a visual feast for the war film junkie.

 As with many foreign films, the audience is given a choice between the dubbed and subtitled experience.
 In this case the subtitled is the definite way to go, as often the two leads are shouting so fast at each other that many changes to the dialogue were necessary to streamline the English version.
 If you are totally opposed to subtitles, the dubbed version is adequate, with convincing performances all around—an achievement on its own, as I find dubbed performances in foreign films to be often lacking.
+The film also includes a powerful scene set in the mortuary cold room, which starkly highlights the human cost of war.

 The whole cast of Tae Guk Gi outdoes themselves.